Pavou/QtCorrection/README.md

 # QtCorrection
-Simple android app to calculate qtc
+Simple Android App to calculate QtCorrection

-The app is under construstion

 # Disclaimer
 No warranty is made that any of the calculations are accurate.
 The application does not attempt to substitute medical professionals or